The Virtual Journey is currently available only on laptops and desktops.

 These are your backpack items, make sure you have 3 of them:

-SKETCHBOOK AND PENCILS
+AND PENCILS

-PHILOSOPHY QUOTES BY MARCUS AURELIUS
+QUOTES BY

 BEER